wavefrontHQ/docs/pages/doc/50_releasenotes.md

 While Wavefront recommends that you move to the v2 API, the original API (`<Wavefront_instance>/api/`), though deprecated, is still supported.
 As before, the UI leverages only the public API.

 The API is now fully documented.
-When you open the <a href="https://community.wavefront.com/docs/DOC-1095">API documentation</a>, the Swagger specified API appears as:
+When you open the [API documentation](wavefront_api) the Swagger specified API appears as:

 ![Wavefront API](images/wavefront_api_v2.png)